Betta Fish Tank Setup Tips

 Keeping Your Betta Happy and Healthy

-But if you do decide you want to expend the time and energy in taking care of your Betta the right way he'll be a happy addition to your daily life.
-Good luck with your Betta fish!
+But if you do decide you want to expend the time and energy in taking care of your betta the right way he'll be a happy addition to your daily life.
+Good luck with your betta fish, and I hope you found these tank setup tips helpful.